andreafabrizi/DNSProxy/README.md

 ## Installing

-### STEP 0, having access to the HTTP(S) nameserver webservice
+#### STEP 0, having access to the HTTP(S) nameserver webservice
 Deploy the **ns.php** on a webserver, possibly not your local machine.
 If you ignore how-to carry on such a task, or you do not have access to such a webserver, just use my webservice, as per following examples.

-### STEP 1, having access to an HTTP(S) proxy, optional but suggested
+#### STEP 1, having access to an HTTP(S) proxy, optional but suggested
 Setup a caching proxy, on the local machine or on a remote host, and feed the parameters of your HTTP caching/proxy server to the *dnsp* program (see host and port parameters, -H and -r).

-### STEP 2, simple compilation of DNSP binary prior to running
+#### STEP 2, simple compilation of DNSP binary prior to running
 Compile the *dnsp* binary by running provided build commands (make, for example)

 ## Caching answers in the network

-When You properly implement cache on the webserver, answers will come back in few milliseconds, after the first recursive resolution...
+DNS cache is populated with standard HTTP answers provided by the remote webservice (which in turn uses PHP headers in nslookup.php to influence such caching accordingly).
+A local caching-only proxy (on any LAN address for example) will help caching HTTP 304 "Not Modified" answers.
+DNS answers will come back in matter of milliseconds, after the first recursive resolution done eventually on the remote webservice...

-Tested on CloudFlare, Google Cloud Platform, Docker, etc
+Tested on CloudFlare, Google Cloud Platform, Docker, NGINX, Apache, etc

 ## Usage examples